einnar82/appetiser-apps-test/README.md

 **Solution:**

-Develop an Deploy an application using Laravel, Quasar, Nginx, Certbot, DigitalOcean (Backend) and Vercel (Frontend).
+Develop and deploy an application using Laravel, Quasar, Nginx, Certbot, DigitalOcean (Backend) and Vercel (Frontend).

 Please see the official link of my solution. https://appetiser-apps-test.vercel.app/